xyolandayux/Stratego/README.md

 A link is either a Data or a Virus, and has a strength between 1 - 4 inclusive.

 Goal of the game:
-To download 4 datas or make your opponent download 4 viruses.
+To download 4 Datas or make your opponent download 4 Viruses.

 A turn can consist of using an ability, or moving a link.
 A link can move horizontally and vertically, but not diagonally.
 It cannot move to on top of another link of the same player.